ZL-Rong/CSE-8803-Project-Chinese-Regional-Discrimination-Detection/README.md

 python run.py --model bert

 # predict
-# place your predict.txt file into the THUCNews/data directory
+# place your predict.txt file with a default label value either 0 or 1 into the THUCNews/data directory
 python predict.py --model bert

 # There will be a output.csv file containing input and output.